Darling River Run Touring Route, Map & Guide

 About Pooncarie

-The area, known initially as 'Pooncaira', came into existence during the 1940s as European settlers took up illegal livestock runs on crown land, and by the 1960s, the Federal Government took control of the area by formalizing the illegal land claims.
+The area, known initially as 'Pooncaira', came into existence during the 1940s as European settlers took up illegal livestock runs on crown land; by the 1960s the Federal Government took control of the area by formalising the illegal land claims.

 About Lake Mungo

-In theory, Lake Mungo is little more than the remnants of an ancient dry lake with a twenty-kilometre dune ridge formed on one side, but in reality, it is one of the most significant anthropological and archaeological sites in the world.
+In theory, Lake Mungo is little more than the remnants of an ancient dry lake with a twenty-kilometre dune ridge formed on one side, but in reality it is one of the most significant anthropological and archaeological sites in the world.
 Mungo exhibits 40,000+ years of continuous human habitation.
-More on the Lake Mungo NP.

 Day 12 — Experience Lake Mungo NP

-Nestled in the heart of the New South Wales outback, Lake Mungo National Park may seem like nothing more than the remnants of an ancient lake with dry expanses and ancient sand dunes stretching over twenty kilometers.
-But in reality, it holds immense anthropological and archaeological significance, making it one of the most remarkable sites in the world.
+Nestled in the heart of the New South Wales outback, Lake Mungo National Park may seem like nothing more than the remnants of an ancient lake with dry expanses and ancient sand dunes stretching over twenty kilometres.
+But in reality it holds immense anthropological and archaeological significance, making it one of the most remarkable sites in the world.

-Over countless years, the awe-inspiring Walls of China emerged as winds swept across the desiccated lake bed, gradually collecting and depositing sediment on the western shore.
-This accumulation formed an elevated bank that stretches nearly 20 kilometers along the lake's side.
+Over countless years, the awe-inspiring Walls of China emerged as winds swept across the desiccated lake bed, gradually depositing sediment on the western shore.
+This accumulation formed an elevated bank that stretches nearly 20 kilometres along the lake's side.
 Through wind and rain erosion, the layers of sedimentary sands and clays have shaped a spectacular lunette, offering breathtaking photography opportunities amidst the shifting light.

 Day 13 — Lake Mungo to Wentworth

-It's hard to believe, but the Murray-Darling confluence is a little over an hour's drive away, with some much explored and experienced.
+It's hard to believe, but the Murray–Darling confluence is a little over an hour's drive away, with so much already explored and experienced.
 But it isn't over yet!

 About Wentworth

-Wentworth, NSW, a place that, in 1844, was described as "Magnificent trees droop like willows to the water's edge with evening's mildest radiance in their foliage, throwing a soft haze over the distance...", and has lost nothing of that ethereal beauty, has to be a place to visit.
+Wentworth, NSW — a place that, in 1844, was described as "Magnificent trees droop like willows to the water's edge with evening's mildest radiance in their foliage, throwing a soft haze over the distance…" — has lost nothing of that ethereal beauty and has to be a place to visit.